-In the US, it costs just under 1 cent to boil a typical electric kettle.
-This equates to $1.42 per month, if using an electric kettle as much as people do in the UK.
+- On average, in the US, it costs 1 cent to boil a typical electric kettle.
+This equates to $1.75 per month, if using an electric kettle as much as UK users; and

 But first, how much energy does an electric kettle consume?

 - How much does an electric kettle cost to boil?

 - How to reduce electric kettle running costs

 - Final thoughts